OCA/connector/connector/doc/guides/multiprocessing.rst

 Use the connector with multiprocessing
 ######################################

-When OpenERP is launched with 1 process, the jobs worker will run threaded in the same process.
+When Odoo is launched with 1 process, the jobs worker will run threaded in the same process.

-When OpenERP is launched with multiple processes using the option ``--workers``, the jobs workers are not independant processes, however, you have to launch them separately with the script ``openerp-connector-worker`` located in the connector module.
+When Odoo is launched with multiple processes using the option ``--workers``, the jobs workers are not independant processes, however, you have to launch them separately with the script ``openerp-connector-worker`` located in the connector module.

-It takes the same arguments and configuration file than the OpenERP server.
+It takes the same arguments and configuration file than the Odoo server.

-.. important:: The Python path must contain the path to the OpenERP
+.. important:: The Python path must contain the path to the Odoo
                server when ``openerp-connector-worker`` is launched.

 Example::